lipecorradini/img_to_pencil_sketch/README.md

 ## Image to Pencil Sketch

-This project consists on getting an image and convert it into pencil sketch form
+Getting an image and convert it into pencil sketch form